 You both believe in God and share the same faith

 Sharing the same faith plays a pivotal role in your relationship.
-As the Bible says, righteousness and unrighteousness have nothing in common.
+The Bible speaks righteousness and unrighteousness have nothing in common.
 Even God Himself separated light and darkness in the days of creation.

-Being unequally yoked can harm your relationship.
+Being unequally yoked means it can harm your relationship.
 Although there might be some differences that both of you need to understand, your faith should be the same.
-Just like Joshua, he wanted his whole household to serve God.
-It will be difficult to serve God when your partner persecutes you and is against your beliefs.
+Just like Joshua, he wanted his whole household to seek God and serve God.
+It will be difficult to serve God when your non-Christian partner or unbelieving husband or wife persecutes you and is against your beliefs.

-You share the same goal in serving God
+You share the same goal of serving God

 Your relationship should be purposeful.
 The purpose should be to glorify and please God.
 When you come together in a relationship, it must be because of God.
 Not merely for your selfish desires, but because God ordained it.